 Online coaching is great for people who really want to work hands on with their customers.
-Online coaches exist to help people solve problems they may be having or improve certain areas of their lives.
+Coaches exist to help people solve problems they may be having or improve certain areas of their lives.

 Getting started coaching is probably the most difficult out of the three options because first you really need to establish yourself as an authority.

-People will buy courses from someone even if they aren’t quite familiar with them, because selling a course establishes somebody's authority off the bat.
-People are more skeptical with coaches.
+People will buy courses from someone even if they aren’t quite familiar with them, because selling a course establishes somebody’s authority off the bat.
+Most people are more skeptical with coaches.

 I recommend building up your reputation on just one or two social media sites.
 Depending on your niche, I would recommend Instagram, Quora, Twitter, or Facebook.